- Patient Information:

-Although the mechanism of action of LATUDA is unknown, the efficacy of LATUDA in schizophrenia could be mediated through a combination of central dopamine Type 2 (D2) and serotonin Type 2 (5HT2A) receptor antagonism.
+The mechanism of action of LATUDA in the treatment of schizophrenia and bipolar depression is unknown.
+However, its efficacy in schizophrenia and bipolar depression could be mediated through a combination of central dopamine Type 2 (D2) and serotonin Type 2 (5HT2A) receptor antagonism.

 The effects of LATUDA on the QTc interval were evaluated in a randomized, double-blind, multiple-dose, parallel-dedicated thorough QT study in 43 patients with schizophrenia or schizoaffective disorder, who were treated with LATUDA doses of 120 mg daily, 600 mg daily and completed the study.
 The maximum mean (upper 1-sided, 95% CI) increase in baseline-adjusted QTc intervals based on individual correction method (QTcI) was 7.5 (11.7) ms and 4.6 (9.5) ms, for the 120 mg and 600 mg dose groups respectively, observed at 2 to 4 hours after dosing.
 In this study, there was no apparent dose (exposure)-response relationship.

-In short-term, placebo-controlled studies, no post-baseline QT prolongations exceeding 500 msec were reported in patients treated with LATUDA or placebo.
+In short-term, placebo-controlled studies in schizophrenia and bipolar depression, no post-baseline QT prolongations exceeding 500 msec were reported in patients treated with LATUDA or placebo.

 The activity of LATUDA is primarily due to the parent drug.
 The pharmacokinetics of LATUDA is dose-proportional within a total daily dose range of 20 mg to 160 mg.
 Steady-state concentrations of LATUDA are reached within 7 days of starting LATUDA.

 Following administration of 40 mg of LATUDA, the mean (%CV) elimination half-life was 18 (7) hours.